DnDCity/DnDCity/db/character_classes/cleric.md

 ##### Alignment

-A cleric’s [alignment](/srd/description.htm#alignment) must be within one step of his deity’s (that is, it may be one step away on either the lawful-chaotic axis or the good-evil axis, but not both).
+within one step of deity on one alignment axis.
 A cleric may not be neutral unless his deity’s alignment is also neutral.

 ##### Hit Die